-Over 100 rare and unique Throup creations are now on display at the exclusive K11 MUSEA shopping center and event space, curated by Throup, Cheng and his INK peers, and Zovin, another Hong Kong retailer that's simultaneously hosting its own smaller showcase.
+Over 100 rare and unique Throup creations are now on display at the exclusive K11 MUSEA "ar t and culture venue" curated by Throup, Cheng and his INK peers, and Zovin, a Shenzhen retailer that's simultaneously hosting its own smaller showcase.

 This exhibit, '15YearsOfAitorThroupStudio,' presents a stylized selection of sought-after Throup clothing, accessories and illustrations, over 100 items in all.

 There are pieces of Throup's intricate outerwear and trousers, his iconic skull backpacks, and much more, mostly styled atop Throup's signature mannequins, dynamic humanoid shapes wired to stand in free-form poses.

 '15YearsOfAitorThroupStudio', which began on December 22, 2021 and runs until February 20, is partially an anniversary celebration, as the title implies.
 It commemorates Throup's doggedness to innovate in the face of the trend-centric, fast-fashion-driven fashion cycle.